 In the short term, these effects can include:

-According to Advanced Psychiatry Associates, there are also long-term effects for both the victim and bully that worsen the longer the behavior continues.
+According to recent studies, there are also long-term effects for both the victim and the bully, which worsen the longer the behavior continues.

 These long-term effects for victims may include: